What is Base Rate Fallacy?

 Lots of brands exploit the Base Rate Fallacy on their packaging.

 When something says "50% extra free" if you think half of what you're looking at is free, then you've committed the Base Rate Fallacy.

 For example, when you buy six cans of Coke labelled "50% extra free," only two of the cans are free, not three - only a third (33%) of what you're looking at is free.

 This is because the original pack had four cans, and 50% of the original amount is two cans.

 If you thought 3 of the cans were free, then you failed to account for an earlier premise i.e., there were four cans originally, and you committed the Base Rate Fallacy.

 There are a lot of opportunities relating to base rate fallacy in-store and online.
 But you need to be careful not to confuse shoppers or have them distrust you.

-- Base rate in context: provide shoppers with context so that your base rate examples look as attractive and appealing as possible.
-For example, “Buy 3 get 1 free” Whisper buy 3 (that’s the instruction or order) and shout get 1 free.
+Provide shoppers with context so that your base rate examples look as attractive and appealing as possible.
+For example, “Buy 3 get 1 free” - whisper buy 3 (that’s the instruction or order) and shout get 1 free!